yakconsulting/spidersoftdev.github.io/content/posts/2021-08-19-git-submodule-cleanup.md

 ---

 As some of you noted, I moved my blog into [Hugo](https://gohugo.io).
-You have to pull many git repositories during the build process to compile the entire project.
-Because begging is always challenging, for me, it's always trial and error, and I ended up having many sub-repositories missing.
-I'm not going to show the whole journey how to solve "the issue".
+You have to pull multiple git repositories to compile the entire project during the build process.
+Because begging is always challenging, it's always trial and error, and I ended up having many sub-repositories missing.
+I'm now going to show the whole journey how to solve "the issue".
 <!--more-->

 To list submodule you can use something like that: